The Difference Between Grief and Depression:

 Compile a list of questions before any appointment.
 Question everything.

-Is it ever possible - or helpful - to label someone' grief process abnormal?
+Is it ever possible - or helpful - to label someone's grief process abnormal?

 Depression information source for this article: